cvera08/AutomationAPIJMeterDocker/README.md

 ```
 Just open the generated test/JMeterDocker_Toolbox.csv file
 ![alt text](https://i.ibb.co/wLWyBBb/JMeter-Docker-Toolbox-Google-Sheets.png)
-#If not, you can see it by command line as well using:
+#ff not, you can see it by command line as well using:
 ```sh
 cat test/JMeterDocker_Toolbox.csv | sed -e 's/,,/, ,/g' | column -s, -t | less -#5 -N -S
 ```
 #
-###  Feel free to open JMeterDocker_Toolbox.jmx in your local JMeter and add/modify/delete any test
+###  You may open JMeterDocker_Toolbox.jmx in your JMeter and add/modify/delete any test
 ![alt text](https://i.ibb.co/DVx8G2S/Cursor-and-JMeter-Docker-Toolbox-jmx-JMeter-Docker-test-JMeter-Docker-Toolbox-jmx-Apache-JMeter-5-4.png)